-Successful completion of our BVSc Veterinary Science: Accelerated Graduate Entry degree will entitle you to practise as a Veterinary Surgeon in the United Kingdom and several other countries.
+Graduates of our BVSc Veterinary Science: Accelerated Graduate Entry degree will be able to practise as a Veterinary Surgeon in the United Kingdom and several other countries.
 The qualification gained is equivalent to the North American Doctor of Veterinary Medicine (DVM) and the course is accredited by the American Veterinary Medical Association (AVMA).

-Having launched in 2019, the course is undergoing the normal process for accreditation with the following professional bodies:
+As a new course, launched in 2019, it is undergoing the normal process for accreditation with the following professional bodies:

 - The Royal College of Veterinary Surgeons (RCVS)

 - The European Association of Establishments for Veterinary Education (EAEVE)

 We expect accreditation to be in place in 2022.

 Please note this course has an early start date with term starting late August/early September.

 This course is accreditated by the following organisations

 The first two years are delivered primarily through case-based, tutor-facilitated, small-group teaching and learning.
 This is a distinctive student-led approach that sets the programme apart from other graduate entry courses in the UK.